Ahmadreza-SY/TCP-CI/Readme.md

 Each row demonstrates the dependencies of an entity with the id of `entity_id` to a list of other entities (the `dependencies` column).
 These static dependencies are extracted from Understand's database.
-A file has a dependency to a second file if it includes/imports the second file.
+A file has a dependency on a second file if it includes/imports the second file.
-A function has a dependency to a second function if it calls the second function.
+A function has a dependency on a second function if it calls the second function.

 It also contains the association weights for each dependency which can be found in the `weights` column.
 The association weights are extracted using the git history and Apriori algorithm.
 For each dependency, the association weight is either a single zero or four real numbers.

-A single zero means although Understand detected a static relation, but there is no historical dependency between these two entities.
+A single zero means although Understand detected a static relation, there is no historical dependency between these two entities.
-In other words, among all analyzed commits, there is no commit in which these both enities have changed.
+In other words, among all analyzed commits, there is no commit in which both entities have changed.

 On the other hand, the four real numbers represent `support`, `forward_confidence`, `backward_confidence`, and `lift`.
 These metrics are popular among the association rule mining algorithms.